purdiea/Git-Intro/README.md

 # Git-Intro
 Contains useful commands for using GitHub

+single return
+# pound
+- single dash
+-- double dash
+// double backslash
+  tab

+- Test whether the ssh is running/active (?)
+  eval "$(ssh-agent -s)"
+Returns something like Agent pid 1434 which I think means it's active.

+- Then tell it to connect to the ssh we want ssh-add ~/.ssh/github_id_rsa
+- Then enter your passphrase for GitHub (saved in 1Password).
+I think in theory I shouldn't have to do this each time but for now I appear to have to do it.

 - Navigate to directory where you want to store GitHub repositories. cd
 /Users/amywhite/Dropbox/MoveOn/GitHub